starbeamjs/newdocs/index.md

 hero:
   name: "Starbeam"
-  text: "Reactivity made simple and fun"
+  text: "Reactivity made simple and fun ✨"
-  tagline: My great project tagline
+  tagline: Starbeam is a new kind of reactive library.
+It makes reactive programming simple and fun, and it works with your existing JavaScript framework.
   actions:
     - theme: brand
       text: Markdown Examples